JamesLynchBond/Web-Games-ES7/README.md

 	preset switches by prefixing any switch with - (hyphen)--for example, /-W.

 	Output of the dir command shown below:
+	Consider it a packing list of required files.

 	Blackjack.html		(This file)
 	Dir list.txt